 The Australian Cyber Security Centre (ACSC) provides cyber security advice to help make Australia the safest place to connect online.
-BETA is working with the ACSC to test novel ways to present information about cyber security advice in a way that best helps people and organisations to enact that advice.
+BETA is working with the ACSC to test novel ways to present information about cyber security advice on websites in a way that best helps people and organisations to enact that advice.

-Intervention start and end date: 26 August 2019 to 23 October 2019
+Trial 1: 26 August 2019 to 23 October 2019

-Ethics approval: Bellberry Human Research Ethics Committee, BETA ETH 2019-001, 3 June 2019
+Trial 1: Bellberry Human Research Ethics Committee, BETA ETH 2019-001, 3 June 2019

 Four-arm individually randomised survey experiment delivered as part of a survey collecting information on the cyber security behaviours of small and medium enterprises (SMEs).
 The initial experimental design was piloted and interventions were refined based on this pilot.

 After completing a survey, participants were randomised to one of three treatment arms to receive cybersecurity information in one of three formats: plain text, infographic or interactive quiz.

-Control condition: The control group do not receive cybersecurity information.
+Trial 1: The control group do not receive cybersecurity information.

 - Average number of correct answers on a test detecting whether 3 emails are genuine or fake.